 Sounds easy, right?

-Whether you seek a professional who is willing to volunteer their time or charge you a fee, it is essential to know what to expect from your strategic planning facilitator.
+Completing a thorough strategic planning process while balancing diverse opinions, personalities, and priorities can get tricky.
+Whether you seek a professional who is willing to volunteer their time or charge you a fee, it is essential that your facilitator is prepared to fulfill all these facilitation activities.
+Otherwise, you can end up with a rushed, incomplete, or unsuccessful strategic planning process.

 2. Overview of their facilitation STYLE

 Will the facilitator engage the group in icebreakers, use videos and slide decks, or deploy other creative mediums to engage participants?
 How do they deal with conflict or disagreement among participants?

 3. Confirmation of strategic planning METHOD